Atlassian Co. (NASDAQ:TEAM) CEO Scott Farquhar Sells 8,614 Shares

 - On Thursday, March 2nd, Scott Farquhar sold 8,614 shares of Atlassian stock.
 The shares were sold at an average price of $164.18, for a total value of $1,414,246.52.

-A number of research firms recently weighed in on TEAM.
-Morgan Stanley reduced their price objective on Atlassian from $190.00 to $185.00 and set an “overweight” rating for the company in a research report on Friday, February 3rd.
-Canaccord Genuity Group raised their price objective on Atlassian from $150.00 to $175.00 and gave the company a “buy” rating in a research report on Friday, February 3rd.
-Barclays initiated coverage on Atlassian in a research note on Thursday, December 15th.
-They set an “equal weight” rating and a $155.00 target price on the stock.
-Wells Fargo & Company cut their target price on Atlassian from $250.00 to $200.00 and set an “overweight” rating on the stock in a research note on Friday, January 6th.
-Finally, StockNews.com initiated coverage on Atlassian in a research note on Thursday, March 16th.
+Several research firms have issued reports on TEAM.
+Jefferies Financial Group lifted their price objective on Atlassian from $150.00 to $180.00 and gave the stock a “buy” rating in a report on Thursday, January 19th.
+StockNews.com began coverage on Atlassian in a report on Thursday, March 16th.
 They set a “hold” rating on the stock.
-Six equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $218.11.
+Canaccord Genuity Group lifted their price objective on Atlassian from $150.00 to $175.00 and gave the stock a “buy” rating in a report on Friday, February 3rd.
+Barclays began coverage on Atlassian in a report on Thursday, December 15th.
+They issued an “equal weight” rating and a $155.00 price target for the company.
+Finally, Robert W. Baird lowered their price target on Atlassian from $210.00 to $190.00 and set an “outperform” rating for the company in a report on Thursday, December 22nd.
+Six analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $218.11.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Ronald Blue Trust Inc. purchased a new position in Atlassian during the second quarter valued at $36,000.
-Rosenberg Matthew Hamilton purchased a new position in Atlassian during the third quarter valued at $26,000.
-Guinness Atkinson Asset Management Inc purchased a new position in Atlassian during the fourth quarter valued at $30,000.
-Meeder Asset Management Inc. raised its holdings in Atlassian by 151.5% during the fourth quarter.
-Meeder Asset Management Inc. now owns 244 shares of the technology company’s stock valued at $31,000 after acquiring an additional 147 shares during the period.
-Finally, Sonnipe Ltd bought a new stake in Atlassian during the fourth quarter valued at about $36,000.
-45.50% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently modified their holdings of the company.
+Rosenberg Matthew Hamilton purchased a new stake in shares of Atlassian during the third quarter valued at $26,000.
+Guinness Atkinson Asset Management Inc purchased a new stake in shares of Atlassian during the fourth quarter valued at $30,000.
+Meeder Asset Management Inc. lifted its holdings in shares of Atlassian by 151.5% during the fourth quarter.
+Meeder Asset Management Inc. now owns 244 shares of the technology company’s stock valued at $31,000 after purchasing an additional 147 shares during the last quarter.
+Sonnipe Ltd purchased a new stake in shares of Atlassian during the fourth quarter valued at $36,000.
+Finally, CoreCap Advisors LLC acquired a new position in Atlassian during the fourth quarter valued at $39,000.
+Institutional investors and hedge funds own 45.50% of the company’s stock.

 About Atlassian